jtkovacs/jtkovacs.github.io/REFS/TOCS/project-management_TOC.md

     (a) No current system exists
     (b) Little effect on current systems

-(3) **The amount of system change desired** (i.e. BPA vs. BPI vs. BPR), where the amount of change desired and amount of effort spent analyzing the as-is system are inversely related.
-See [notes on process improvement](process-improvement.html) for methods used in BPA, BPI, and BPR.
+(3) **The amount of system change desired,** i.e. BPA vs. BPI vs. BPR (see [notes on process improvement](process-improvement.html) for definitions and associated methods).
+The amount of change desired and amount of effort spent analyzing the as-is system are inversely related.

 ### Gathering requirements